 Figure1: Updated 2019 plan for the period ending 2030 (MW)

 Source: IRP 2019, IRP draft 2018, RMB Global Markets (data as at 18 October 2019)

-Current infrastructure constraints, such as inadequate ports and overland gas transportation facilities, have extended the timeline for its roll-out.
-In the meantime, the IRP 2019 plans to utilise the gas for the conversion of expensive diesel-fired power plants (peakers) located around the coast of South Africa to gas-fired power.
+Current infrastructure constraints, such as inadequate ports and overland gas transportation facilities, have extended the roll-out timelines of the renewables.
+In the meantime, IRP 2019 plans to utilise the gas for the conversion of expensive diesel-fired power plants (peakers) located around the coast of South Africa to gas-fired power.

 This is deemed a prudent initiative, given the high operating efficiencies of Koeberg and the low cost of its planned refurbishment.
-Any new nuclear capacity will be considered after 2030, depending on technology developments and updated assumptions to the energy mix over the next 10 years.
+Any new nuclear capacity to be considered after 2030, will depend on technology developments and updated assumptions to the energy mix over the next 10 years.

-In the meantime, almost R70 billion over the next five years, to retrofit existing coal-fired plants to meet minimum environmental standards.
+In the meantime, almost R70 billion will be spent over the next five years to retrofit existing coal-fired plants to meet minimum environmental standards.
 More research into clean coal technologies is planned, and, apart from completing Medupi and Kusile, a further 1 500MW of new coal-fired plant capacity is planned by 2030, provided that funding can be procured.

-Roadmap for Eskom
+2. Roadmap for Eskom